 Mexican scrambled eggs, also known as huevos a la mexicana, are a classic and super easy breakfast recipe that is perfect for a quick weekday morning or a lazy weekend brunch.

 This dish is a favorite in Mexican cuisine and is loved for its simple yet flavorful ingredients and its versatility.
-One of my favorite Mexican style eggs recipes, and when I’m craving Mexican for breakfast, a much easier fix than classic Mexican breakfast, Huevos Rancheros.
+This is one of our go-to favorite Mexican eggs recipes, when I’m craving Mexican for breakfast.
+And a much easier fix than classic Mexican breakfast, Huevos Rancheros.

-It’s a quick Mexican egg dish made a la Mexicana with tomatoes, onions and jalapeno pepper.
+It’s a quick Mexican eggs dish made a la Mexicana with tomatoes, onions and jalapeno pepper.

-I often make this beloved Mexican dish for dinner.
+I often make Mexican eggs for dinner.
 Served with a warmed flour tortilla, it’s quick and comforting meal.

-Many recipes call for water or milk, and for these Mexican Scrambled eggs, I’ve turned to one of my favorite Mexican condiments, Mexican Crema.
+Many recipes call for water or milk, and for scrambled eggs, I’ve turned to one of my favorite Mexican condiments, Mexican Crema.
 A creamy and slightly tangy condiment, very similar to sour cream, except richer and thicker.
+It adds a bit of tangy edge to the overall flavor.

 With all that said, let’s make some Huevos a la Mexicana.